Chart Color Schemes

 Pakenham is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Pakenham, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Pakenham was at 19.5%, with the rest of dwellings either mortgaged (48.3%) or rented (32.1%).
-The median monthly mortgage repayment in the area was $1,733, lower than Melbourne metro's average of $2,000.
-The median weekly rent figure in Pakenham was recorded at $351, compared to Melbourne metro's $390.
-Nationally, Pakenham's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Pakenham's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Pakenham was at 19.5%, with mortgaged dwellings at 48.3% and rented ones at 32.1%.
+The median monthly mortgage repayment in the area was $1,733, lower than Melbourne metro's $2,000.
+The median weekly rent figure was $351, compared to Melbourne metro's $390.
+Nationally, Pakenham's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing